blindnet-io/product-management/user-stories/README.md

 ## What is a User Story

-A User Story is a general explanation of a feature from the user's perspective in natural/informal language.
+A User Story is a general explanation of a feature from the user's perspective in natural/informal language (not in a technical perspective).

 A user story describes in one sentence: